Ramotion/paper-switch/README.md

 #RAMPaperSwitch

 Swift subclass of the UISwitch which paints over the parent view with the `onTintColor` when the switch is turned on.
-Implemented concept from [this Dribbble](https://dribbble.com/shots/1749645-Contact-Sync) by [Ramotion](https://dribbble.com/teams/Ramotion), rebound of [Andrea Mazzini](https://github.com/andreamazz)'s [Paper Switch](https://github.com/andreamazz/ViralSwitch)
+Implemented concept from [this Dribbble](https://dribbble.com/shots/1749645-Contact-Sync) by [Ramotion](https://dribbble.com/teams/Ramotion).

 #Screenshot